Find out who we are.

 Liza is a member of the Auckland District Law Society Property Law Committee and Documents and Precedents Committee, as well as the Auckland Womens’ Lawyers Association.

-In her spare time Liza can usually be found doing 1 of 2 things, spending time with her husband James and her daughter Zoe, or orchestrating her next physical challenge.
+In her spare time Liza can usually be found doing 1 of 2 things, spending time with her husband James and their children Zoe and Will, or orchestrating her next physical challenge.
 Her favourite challenge so far was being crowned a first time “Ironman” after crossing the finishing line at the New Zealand Ironman in Taupo in March 2010.

-Kimberly has a wide range of commercial and property experience and provides advice and assistance on a variety of matters including property and commercial acquisitions and transactions, drafting and reviewing of commercial contracts, leasing, lending, financing and securities, corporate restructuring, subdivisions and developments, including unit title matters as well as assistance with estate planning and trusts.
+Linley completed a Bachelor of Laws at Auckland University of Technology and has worked in the legal industry in some of the country’s largest law firms.
+Linley has a wide range of legal experience, providing advice and assistance on a variety of matters including property and commercial acquisitions and transactions, subdivisions, unit titles, cross-leases, drafting and reviewing of commercial contracts, leasing, lending, financing, securities and mortgagee sales as well as assistance with estate planning and trusts.

-Jacinda is a solicitor with Pidgeon Law and she joined the Pidgeon Law Team in August 2013.
-Jacinda practices in the commercial and residential property law areas, together with leasing, banking and finance, company and estate and asset planning as well as debt collection and statutory demands.
+Jeremy is a Solicitor with Pidgeon Law and joined the Pidgeon Law Team in November 2015.
+Jeremy practices in the residential and commercial property areas together with leasing, banking and finance, subdivisions, company and estate and asset planning.

 Philip is Joanna Pidgeon’s husband.
 As practice manager his role is management of all back office and support functions at Pidgeon Law.